spiritedmedia/systems/web-servers/staging.spiritedmedia.com/README.md

 Copy `deploy-staging.sh` to `/var/www/scripts/deploy-staging.sh`.
 This is used by AWS CodeDeploy to update the application from our build repo so the server is running the latest version of the code.

 ## Set-up Script to Update OS
 Copy `update-os.sh` to `~/update-os.sh` on the staging server.
 This is used to update the OS packages on the server and purge old kernals which take up space.
-Make it executeable (`chmod +x update-os.sh`) and run it (`./update-os.sh`) manually from time to time.
+Make it executable (`chmod +x update-os.sh`) and run it (`./update-os.sh`) manually from time to time.

 ## Password Protection
 Because this is a staging server we only want certain people to be able to access it.
 Adding a basic authentication layer keeps the public out as well as bots.
 See the `basic-auth.conf` file in the [nginx section](../nginx/).